fleetboard-logistics/fleetboard-logistics.github.io/index.md

 # Fleetboard Logistics Docs

-Welcome to the technical documentation of the Fleetboard Logistics.
-This is the starting point for all technical documentation.
+Welcome to the technical documentation of Fleetboard Logistics.
+This is the starting point for all documentation stuff.
 Here you can find documents about the product habbl as well as about the integration platform conizi.

 ## [conizi](_site/conizi/index.md)
 <p align="center">